Jakobeha/treescript/README.md

 - Print a language - convert it's syntax tree into text
 - Parse a language - convert text into a syntax tree

-Descript programs can do more when given a language server with helpful utility functions.
-Eventually, though, these functions would be the almost entire program, so the "Descript" wouldn't be doing much, and there would be a lot of communication back and forth between the Descript program and server, which could be inefficient (although apparently socket communication can be very fast).
+TreeScript programs can do more when given a language server with helpful utility functions.
+Eventually, though, these functions would be the almost entire program, so the "TreeScript" wouldn't be doing much, and there would be a lot of communication back and forth between the TreeScript program and server, which could be inefficient (although apparently socket communication can be very fast).

-Eventually Descript could even transform its own syntax trees (with a Descript language plugin)
+Eventually TreeScript could even transform its own syntax trees (with a TreeScript language plugin).

+## How to Use

+- Write TreeScript source code, save it in a `.tscr` file.
+- Run `treescript compile <SRC>.tscr` to compile this into a `.tprg` executable.
+- Run `treescript run <EXEC>.tprg <INPUT> -o <OUTPUT>` to take the source code from `<INPUT>`, transform it, and write the result to `<OUTPUT>`.

+A typical TreeScript program will be written in TreeScript.
+Then, via `treescript compile`, it gets compiled into a C executable.
+The executable takes raw AST data as input, transforms it, and outputs the transformed data.
+The program can be run with source code input and output via `treescript run`.

+In the future, the compiler will support creating standalone executables.
+Then you could just run `treescript compile <SRC>.tscr --standalone`, and run `<EXEC> <INPUT> -o <OUTPUT>` by itself.
+Maybe in the distant future TreeScript will even create GUI applications.

 ## Plugins

-The Descript language is extensible.
-The compiler uses external programs and specifications to handle different languages, and Descript programs use external programs and specifications to implement extra computations in functions.
-These external programs and specifications are located in the Descript's compilers appdata, probably e.g. `~/Library/Application Support/Descript/`.
+The TreeScript language is extensible.
+The compiler uses external programs and specifications to handle different languages, and TreeScript programs use external programs and specifications to implement extra computations in functions.
+These external programs and specifications are located in the TreeScript's compilers appdata, probably e.g. `~/Library/Application Support/TreeScript/`.

-The Descript compiler uses a builtin library of **language plugins**, it takes an input source file and generates a command-line program.
+The TreeScript compiler uses a builtin library of **language plugins**, it takes an input source file and generates a command-line program.
 This program takes an optional command-line argument path (used for context), and it reads a stream of **AST data**.
 It applies all reducers to each tree it encounters, and outputs a stream of transformed AST data.

 ---